oakleyp/mandelatar/README.md

 An app for generating random images of the Mandelbrot set that can be referenced by a single string, with no DB required - "Like Gravatar, but with the Mandelbrot set".

-This currently runs as a system combining Cloudflare [Workers](https://developers.cloudflare.com/workers/) for generating images (where possible) at the near edge of the client, and a digital ocean droplet hosting the frontend and generating images too expensive to be run on workers.
+This currently runs as a system combining Cloudflare [Workers](https://developers.cloudflare.com/workers/) for generating images (where possible) at the near edge of the client, and a Digital Ocean Droplet hosting the frontend and generating images too expensive to be run on workers.

 ## Live Demo / Production Instance